linkdevelopment/CircleProgress_Android/README.md

   progressCircular.setStartAngle(StartAngle.RIGHT)
 ```
 #### Text Color
-This attribute used to set text color the default is black
+This attribute is used to set text color the default is black
 ```xml
  app:textColor="#000000"
 ```